co-marketing

 ## Related Skills

-- **referral-program** — For customer referral and affiliate programs (customers referring customers)
+- **referrals** — For customer referral and affiliate programs (customers referring customers)

-- **launch-strategy** — For product launches with partners; covers co-marketing as a "borrowed channel"
+- **launch** — For product launches with partners; covers co-marketing as a "borrowed channel"

 - **content-strategy** — For content planning including co-created content